Seatis/my-teaching-materials/workshop/xhr/README.md

 ### Giphy API

-https://github.com/Giphy/GiphyAPI
+Display gifs of a cute/funny topics using: https://github.com/Giphy/GiphyAPI

- - Find the images in the API
+ - Search/Find the images in the API
  - Display the list of the first 16 results's static thumbnail
  - If the user clicks on the thumbnail, display the animated GIF

 ### New York Times API

-http://developer.nytimes.com/
+Search interesting articles on: http://developer.nytimes.com/

 Ask your local mentor for the API key or request your own.
 Use `localhost` as the website.